open-contracting/ocds-merge/docs/update-merged-releases.rst

 1. Load the merge rules
 -----------------------

-When creating merged releases from scratch, you had to :ref:`initialize<initialize-merger>` a :class:`Merger` instance, which determined merge rules from a given schema.
+When creating merged releases from scratch, you had to :ref:`initialize<initialize-merger>` a :class:`Merger<ocdsmerge.merge.Merger>` instance, which determined merge rules from a given schema.

 You can :ref:`patch the schema<patch-schema>` and :ref:`initialize the merger<initialize-merger>` as before, or, if you :ref:`saved the merge rules<save-rules>`, you can initialize the merger with them, instead.
 For example: